deathworlders/online/content/books/deathworlders/chapter-60-the-calm-and-the-storm.md

 “The cloak makes us transparent to nearly all of the EM spectrum, and the visible wavelengths are a tiny, tiny part of that,” Tooko said.
 “It’d be more work *not* to include them.”

-*“Wave-*\length.”
+*“Wave*-length.”
 Ferd muttered, clearly memorizing the word.

 “The color of light,” Tooko translated.
 “It’s just that there are *way* more colors than anyone can see.
 My people can see some colors, Humans can see more.
 Yours can see at least as many as they can, but machines can be made to see *all* of them.”